wenmiaowu/wenmiaowu.github.io/index.md

-# Hi, I'm Wenmiao Wu 👋

 I’m a researcher transitioning into data, ESG, and quantitative analysis.
 I'm skilled in R and Stata, and currently learning SQL and Python.

 ## About Me

-I hold two master's degrees and have worked on inequality, education, and political attitudes in both research and teaching roles.
+I hold two master's degrees and have spent the last several years engaged in research, teaching, and public-facing projects related to inequality, political values, and educational accessibility.
+My current focus is transitioning into data/ESG/market research roles, combining my social science foundation with growing technical skills in Python, SQL, and data visualization.
+I’m particularly interested in how people express attitudes under authoritarian settings, and how data can reveal hidden preferences and behavior.

+## Projects

+Coming soon.

 ## Resume